Dr. M.V. Shetty College of Social Work

 There are four theory courses and one field work practicum for each semester.
 All the students have to compulsorily undertake the study of all the courses offered in each semester

 There are four courses each in the first and second semester.
-In the third semester there is one specialization course,one choice based paper and two compulsory courses.
-In the fourth semester there are two specialization courses, one compulsory course and Term Paper: elective/project work (we offer only project wok).
+In the third semester there is two specialization course,one choice based paper and two compulsory courses.
+In the fourth semester there are two specialization courses, one compulsory course and Term Paper: elective/project work (we offer only project work).
 The concurrent fieldwork is an integral part of all the semesters.
 The students also undergo summer placement for three weeks and block placement for four weeks in their respective specializations.